kyaiooiayk/Docker-Notes/ReadMe.md

 ***

 ## List of commands
-- List all images in your system: `docker images`
+- `docker images`: list all images in your system
-- Create a container: `docker run CONTAINER --network NETWORK`
+- `docker run CONTAINER --network NETWORK`: create a container
-- Start a stopped container: `docker start CONTAINER NAME`
+- `docker start CONTAINER NAME`: start a stopped container
-- Stop a running container: `docker stop`
+- `docker stop`: stop a running container:
-- List all running containers: `docker ps`
+- `docker ps`: list all running containers
-- List all containers including stopped ones: do`cker ps -a`
+- `docker ps -a`: list all containers including stopped ones
-- Inspect the container configuration.
-For instance network settings and so on: `docker inspect CONTAINER`
+- `docker inspect CONTAINER ID`: inspect the container configuration.
+For instance network settings and so on:
-- List all available virtual networks: `docker network ls`
+- `docker network ls`: list all available virtual networks
-- Create a new network: `docker network create NETWORK --driver bridge`
+- `docker network create NETWORK --driver bridge`: create a new network
-- Connect a running container to a network: `docker network connect NETWORK CONTAINER`
+- `docker network connect NETWORK CONTAINER`: connect a running container to a network
-- Disconnect a running container from a network: `docker network disconnect NETWORK CONTAINER`
+- `docker network disconnect NETWORK CONTAINER`: disconnect a running container from a network
-- Remove a network: `docker network rm NETWOR`
+- `docker network rm NETWORK`: Remove a network:
+- `docker rm <id>`: remove a container
-- Remove a container, or remove an image: `docker rm <id>` or `docker rmi <id> (or name)`
+- `docker rmi <id> (or name)`: remove an image
-- Remove all unused containers / images: ```docker container prune``` or ```docker system prune```
+- ```docker container prune``` or ```docker system prune```: Remove all unused containers / images
+- `docker logs`: Displays the STDOUT and STDERR information produced by a container, which is very useful for debugging.
+- `docker exe container_id bash`: allows you to enter inot a container environment with bash and examine it from inside.

 ***

 ## Container nomenclature